Season 1, Episode 42

 Lorne Brown:

 And you, this ties into what you said in your podcast episode 10 and what you said today.
-That every human be, actually I see it on the, our listeners can’t see this, but in the back of your door there is a quote that says, I’m gonna read it.
+That every human being, actually I see it on the, our listeners can’t see this, but in the back of your door there is a quote that says, I’m gonna read it.
 Every person on the planet wants the same thing to be seen, heard and loved, or to be seen and heard, which equals to be loved.
 Yes.
 So you are saying the greatest gift you can give anybody is to let them know that you have seen and heard them.

 Gila Golub:

 So when somebody speaks, the only reason they’re actually speaking is to be heard.
-It is really isn’t even about the subject.
+It really isn’t even about the subject.
 Let’s say that your partner says, I wanna wait.
 I want to paint all the walls black.
 Instead of saying, oh, that would be terrible, that would be too dark.
 And it would be, oh, I would, that would be ugly.
 Instead of saying that, you could say, so what you’re telling me is that you want to paint all the walls black.
 Tell me more about that.
 Now we have a conversation, now we have a dialogue and your partner got hurt.
 Maybe your partner says you’re spending too much money and, and the visa cards are running up too big a bill.
 The temptation there would be to defend would be to say, well, I had to buy this, that, and the other.
 And I work hard too.

-And, and it’s my money too.
-And I that’s called defending to defend is to attack.
+And, it’s my money too.
+And what I call defending is to attack.
 What you could let your partner know is that you heard that they feel, they think that you’re spending too much money and you can say, I really get that you, that you feel that I’m spending too much money, that it’s really unnecessary to run up the bill that high and that when the bill gets that high, it’s pretty scary for you.
 It makes you uncomfortable.
 And it doesn’t matter if your partner says, no, it doesn’t make me uncomfortable.
 At least you heard them and you gave them an opportunity.
 And then if they said, it doesn’t make me uncomfortable, you can still say, well, tell me how it does make you feel.
 This is a huge subject, the art of listening and just a teeny weeny introduction.
 And Virginia Satir, a great American psychologist, said, the greatest gift that I can imagine receiving from another human being is to be seen and heard.

 Lorne Brown:

 Because as you’ve shared many times in our communications that people are trying to attach often in inappropriate ways, meaning they’re trying to be seen and heard.
-And so if you can allow somebody, if you can hold a space to really seen, hear them.
+And so if you can allow somebody, if you can hold a space to really see, hear them.
 And it is a skill, you know, you call it the art of listening.
 It takes practice.
 What I think is happening is the resistance lowers, and I’m talking on a subconscious nervous system level where the resistance lowers.
-So when they don’t feel heard and seen, they’re going into not feeling safe and their nervous system is shifting and they’re going into attack or defend.
-And when you allow somebody to be heard, this is why it works so well in relationships that the person starts to relax ’cause they feel safe.
+So when they don’t feel heard and seen, they’re going into not feeling safe and their nervous system is shifting and they’re going into attack or defense.
+And when you allow somebody to be heard, this is why it works so well in relationships that the person starts to relax because they feel safe.
 And the nervous systems really start to shift.
 Steven Porges talks about this in his polyvagal theory, right?

 And so they feel safe because they feel heard.
 So the attitude or the intention here, and what I think you’re sharing here, Gila, is rather than trying to get your needs met, rather than trying to, rather than you trying to be understood, your intention is can I them I wanna understand their perspective.
 And you’re saying that doesn’t mean I agree with them.
 The greatest word you gave me to help me practice listening is after somebody speaks.
 Sometimes it’s just to say thank you and thank you.
-Doesn’t mean I agree with them or disagree them.
+Doesn’t mean I agree with them or disagree with them.
 Thank you just means I heard you.
 And so thank you for that wisdom.

 Gila Golub: